DylanLacey/navi/README.md

 We could also track CPU usage & open files.

+logstats.py should be an ERB file so the servername is populated automagically.
 ## Parameterized scripts
 Allow the parameters of the prerun URL to re-configure the supplied script, eg: